LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 - start with a lowercase letter, and
 - capitalize each internal word.

-In the example from the previous section, "area of circle" became ``areaOfCircle``.
-This convention is called lower camel case becase it stipulates that names begin with a lowercase letter, while capitalization of internal words provides the visual analogy of a camel's humps.
+In the example from the previous section, the descriptor "area of circle" became the variable name ``areaOfCircle``.
+This convention is called lower camel case becase it stipulates that names begin with a lowercase letter, while capitalization of internal words is reminiscent of a camel's humps.

 .. note:: Different programming languages often have different variable-naming conventions.
 For example, in Python the convention is to use all lowercase letters and separate words with underscores, as in ``area_of_circle``.